Velythyl/velythyl.github.io/_posts/2022-11-07-economy-of-scale.md

-This all fits in the idea of a ["solarpunk future"](https://en.wikipedia.org/wiki/Solarpunk), a future where everything that *can* be automated **is** automated, and where the automation uses fully renewable/recyclable energy and material sources. **I study robotics because I want to achieve this future.**
+This all fits in the idea of a ["solarpunk future"](https://en.wikipedia.org/wiki/Solarpunk), a future where everything that *can* be automated **is** automated, and where the automation uses fully renewable/recyclable energy and material sources. **I study learning for robotics because I want to achieve this future.**